layerml/onboarding-project/tutorial1/README.md

 ## Add a new Layer Dataset

-> In this step, you will learn how to define one of your external source tables as a Layer Dataset.
+- In this step, you will learn how to define one of your external source tables as a Layer Dataset.

->
-> There is a table named ***olist_reviews*** that resides on the Layer's public database on Snowflake.
+- There is a table named ***olist_reviews*** that resides on the Layer's public database on Snowflake.
 Let's say, we would like use this table for our Layer Project.

->
->In order to define a new Layer Dataset entity for the table, first create a new directory under the project
-> directory: **'/tutorial1/data'** and name it ***reviews_dataset***.
+- In order to define a new Layer Dataset entity for the table, first create a new directory under the **'/tutorial1/data'** and name it ***reviews_dataset***.

->
-> In the new directory 'reviews_dataset', create a **dataset.yaml** file and copy the block below and paste it into this yaml file.
+- In the new directory '/tutorial1/data/reviews_dataset', create a **dataset.yaml** file.

 **How newly added files look in the project directory tree**
 ```